5 MINS

 Brian: During my free time, I often explore the different attractions in Ho Chi Minh City and visiting other note-worthy attractions outside Ho Chi Minh City.
 The highlight of my trip was the visit to the White Sand Dunes in Mui Ne as it offers one of the most breathtaking views that I have ever come across.

-The plentiful food Calista got to try while in Vietnam.
+The plentiful food Calista got to try while in Vietnam

-Calista: My favorite activity would definitely be taking the Grab motorbikes around – I love feeling the wind and the speed, especially on highways.
+Calista: My favourite activity would definitely be taking the Grab motorbikes around – I love feeling the wind and the speed, especially on highways.
 I also like that there is food on almost every street, and how casual everyone is about chilling and drinking coffee at 11pm!